Where the STEM jobs are

 Gradcracker works here's the proof

 Electrical and electronic engineering is everywhere.
 From fitting out advanced warship systems to designing cutting-edge augmented reality products, we provide our customers with better capability, reliability and availability of their critical assets.
 You’ll spend between two to four years getting involved in anything from defence engineering to complex nuclear projects.

-Places on our Electrical and Electronic Engineering graduate programme for Autumn 2018 are available within our Marine (Plymouth or Keynsham (Bristol) sector.
+Places on our Electrical and Electronic Engineering programme for Autumn 2020 are available in our Land and Marine sectors.
 But no matter which team you join, you could be based anywhere in the UK.
 That’s why we ask all our graduates to be flexible and willing to move during their programme.

 This is a great programme to give you a full overview of what we’re about.
-You’ll see how important the projects we work on are, and how important electrical and electronic engineers like you are to our projects.
-You’ll enjoy a competitive starting salary of £28k-£30k* and we’ll be completely behind you as you work towards Incorporated or Chartered Engineer status.
+You’ll see how important the projects we work on are and how important electrical and electronic engineers like you are to our projects.
+You’ll enjoy a competitive starting salary of £29k - £31k and we’ll be completely behind you as you work towards Incorporated or Chartered Engineer status.

-A 2:2 BEng (Hons) degree in a related subject area (e.g. Electrical and Electronic Engineering) that is accredited by the IET is vital.
+A 2:2 BEng (Hons) degree in a related subject area (e.g. Electrical and Electronic Engineering) that is accredited by IET is desirable.
 You’ll also need to satisfy the MOD’s security requirements (and may need to complete a medical assessment).
-For our Marine (Plymouth and Bristol) programmes, we also accept relevant degrees in Systems, Computing or IT disciplines. *Depending on location, role and qualifications.
+For our Marine – Plymouth and Bristol programmes we also accept relevant degrees in Systems, Computing or IT disciplines.